Former doctoral researcher

-Through Linguistic Ethnography, I seek to understand the often complex interrelationships that exist within a multilingual setting, characterised by conflict or tension.
-Applying the linguistic ethnography paradigm I seek to understand bilingualism in Bolzano in relation to issues such as identity, language ideologies and power.
+Through Linguistic Ethnography, I sought to understand the often complex interrelationships that exist within a multilingual setting, characterised by conflict or tension.
+Applying the linguistic ethnography paradigm I sought to understand bilingualism in Bolzano in relation to issues such as identity, language ideologies and power.
 Of particular interest is how policies directed at groups affect individual choices and rights.

 - Participant observations and semi-structured interviews with a parents’ association that seeks to promote bilingual education and recognition for people from more than one cultural background;

 - Examining public discourse, especially through print media;

 - An exploration of the discourses in place in the semiotic environment.